Our images are registered as original oil paintings

 Artificial intelligence (AI) and its integration with human intelligence are set to profoundly transform the way we live, unlocking new avenues for economic growth and innovation.
 Yet AI also presents significant challenges, particularly when it comes to creative disciplines.

 In the realm of images and paintings, AI systems claim to generate “unique” works by piecing together fragments of existing illustrations scraped from the internet, producing new images in a matter of seconds.
-Unfortunately, AI companies market this process as effortless “magic,” portraying human creativity as a slow, tedious hassle.
-For a fee, they promise unlimited so-called “originals” at the click of a button.
-But it is critical to remember that AI-generated images require no artistic skill; anyone with a few dollars can produce countless images instantly.
+Unfortunately, But it is critical to remember that AI-generated images require no artistic skill; anyone with a few dollars can produce countless images instantly.
 Selling an AI-generated image is, in effect, like selling sand by the bucket on a beach—its value is inherently questionable.

 Traditional Art vs. Digital Art